-The Stonewall Inn was an absolute mess and was utterly torn apart by the police, who were barricaded inside that previous night.
-Despite this, The Stonewall Inn opened its doors again before dark the following night.
-People came to carry on the protest; they chanted and shouted and rallied to show support and unity with the community.
+The Stonewall Inn was an absolute mess and was utterly torn apart by the police.
+Despite this, the pub opened its doors again before dark the following night.
+People came to carry on the protest; they chanted, shouted and rallied to show support and unity with the community.

 This use of force from the police continued until the early morning hours when the crowd finally had to disperse.

 29th June/1st July 1969

 Even after the beatings and the tear gas, protesters and activists continued to gather and rally the following day.
 They took advantage of this moment to spread the word, share information and build a stronger community.